yashasvigirdhar/WebCrawler/README.md

 An absolute url is expected as input, such as `https://monzo.com`.

 > Note that the crawler only supports `HTTP` and `HTTPS` schemes for the starting URL.
-On top that, we further crawl
+On top of that, we further crawl
-> links only with
-> these two schemes.
+> links only with these two schemes.

 ### Output